FreeClimbAPI/nodejs-sdk/docs/source/api/incomingNumbers.rst

 get(incomingNumberId)
 ^^^^^^^^^^^^^^^^^^^^^^

-    Retrieve a single incoming phone number from Persephony.
+    Retrieve a single incoming phone number from FreeClimb.

     :incomingNumberId: {string} The :code:`incomingPhoneNumberId` of the desirect incoming phone number.